Reckitt: Legal challenges to rodenticide regulations

 In 2008, the United States Environmental Protection Agency (EPA) announced a decision to remove second-generation anticoagulant rodenticides from store shelves, leaving the products available for purchase only by US licensed applicators.
 The ruling was slated to go into effect in 2011 allowing poison companies time to adjust to the new law.
 EPA's decision was based on tens of thousands of reports of pet, wildlife and child poisonings that resulted annually from rat poisons in the US alone.
 In 2011, Reckitt Benckiser makers of d-CON products initiated a legal challenge to the EPA expected to take several years to resolve.
 Early in 2014, California State Department of Pesticide Regulation ruled that anticoagulant rat poison sales would be restricted beginning on 1 July 2014.
 Reckitt filed suit in San Diego County Superior Court in April 2014 to block the decision, but eventually reached an agreement with the EPA to phase out the products in June 2014; production of the banned products stopped on December 31, 2014, with distribution to retailers ceased on March 31, 2015, although retailers will be allowed to keep the banned products in stock until they are all sold out.

 Palm oil procurement

-According to a 2016 Amnesty International report, Reckitt Benckiser is one of several consumer companies that buy palm oil from Wilmar International, the world's largest palm oil refiner.
-Amnesty found that Wilmar profits from child labour and forced labour and exposes workers to toxic banned chemicals.
+According to a 2016 Amnesty International report, Reckitt Benckiser is one of several major consumer goods companies that purchase palm oil from Wilmar International, the world's largest palm oil refiner.
+Amnesty's investigation revealed that Wilmar profits from child labour and forced labour and exposes workers to toxic banned chemicals.

+Opioid marketing

+In 2019, Reckitt paid a $1.4bn fine for claiming opioid medication Suboxone Film was "safer ... even though such claims have never been established."

+Controversy regarding operations in Russia

+Reckitt Benckiser has faced criticism for continuing its operations in Russia despite the invasion of Ukraine and widespread international sanctions.
+In April 2022, the company announced plans to transfer ownership of its Russian business to a third party or local employees but did not complete the process as of 2024.
+Trading data reveals that Reckitt Benckiser continues to export products to Russia, raising concerns about its commitment to disengaging from the market.
+While the company has frozen capital investments, advertising, sponsorships, and promotions in Russia, its ongoing presence has drawn scrutiny in light of Russia's continued aggression and violations of international law.